- 4.7–6.3 in

 Short-distance migrant.
 Purple Finches are erratic migrants that follow cone crops.
 Typically they leave Canadian breeding grounds to winter widely across central and southeastern U.S, returning to specific regions roughly every other year.
 Birds that breed in northeastern U.S. and along the Pacific Coast may not migrate.

 Purple Finches have large, seed-cracking beaks, and they seem to like black oil sunflower seeds best.
 A seed preference study determined that they choose thinner sunflower seeds over wider ones.
 Coniferous trees in your backyard may encourage Purple Finches to visit.
+Find out more about what this bird likes to eat and what feeder is best by using the Project FeederWatch Common Feeder Birds bird list.

 Find This Bird